Stephen Elop: Shift to Windows Phone

 On 11 February 2011 in a press conference in London, Elop officially announced the new strategy for Nokia, which involved a "strategic partnership" with Microsoft and shifting its smartphone strategy to Microsoft's Windows Phone, whilst gradually phasing out their in-house Symbian and MeeGo operating systems (expected it to be finalized by 2016, but actually finished in January 2014, and plans for any MeeGo devices beyond the Nokia N9 were scrapped).
 Elop also quoted Winston Churchill, "The pessimist sees the difficulty in every opportunity, but an optimist sees the opportunity in every difficulty."
 The final decision of a partnership with Microsoft was made the night before the conference.
 Nokia chairman Ollila supported the Microsoft alliance and predicted the business will strongly recover.

 Questioned on why he decided to go with Windows Phone rather than choosing Android, Elop said: "The fundamental thing we were looking at was the ability to differentiate.
 As a member of the Android ecosystem, there were ways that we could see that we could differentiate, but we were worried over time how much differentiation we could continue to maintain or extend."
 The move was seen as a risky 'all-eggs-in-one-basket' strategy, inspired by his previous success at Macromedia by putting all focus on Flash in the early 2000s.

 The first Nokia Windows Phone smartphone shipped in November 2011, the Nokia Lumia 800, was made in the form of a device design identically similar (only an additional camera button was added) to the Nokia N9, the first MeeGo device.
 The N9 enjoyed positive reviews for attractive hardware and a well-designed software experience—though at launch reviewers noted that a healthy software ecosystem was non-existent and would almost certainly not develop.
 However Elop stuck with the Microsoft deal, saying that MeeGo development will not continue even with the N9's success, a move that was widely criticised.

+From Q3 2010 to Q3 2011, Nokia's smartphone sales had steeply declined by 34 percent, from 27.2 million units to 16.8 million.
+In the next year-on-year results, and following the release of its first Windows Phones, its smartphone sales had declined by more than half, from 16.8 million to 6.3 million units.

 In an interview held late 2012, Elop stated the reason for switching to Windows instead of Android: